 What Google Does With Your Information

-Basically, Google collects as much information as possible from users in order to be able to offer them more personalized ads.
+Basically, Google collects as much information as possible from users in order to be able to offer them more personalized ads (sometimes they even sell it to ad creator companies).
 With all of this information about you, Google can target you better with advertising in order to make a huge profit and, admirably, fund the free services you use.

 Thanks to Google Ads, the tech giant earns billions of dollars a year, so they are not going to stop collecting data anytime soon.
 So what can you do to prevent them from making money off your personal data?

 How To Prevent Google From Stealing Your Data

 You can’t completely stop Google from snatching your info but what you can do is adjust your settings to opt-out of most data collection.
 Google is required to inform you (when you ask) about what they collect and allow you to decline access.
 You can also boost your security for Gmail and other services with a few clicks.

 In the settings section of Google services or app, be sure to thoroughly check its privacy setting to give or decline permissions.
 This is a good habit to do with all web services, not just Google.
 If you skip this process, data tracking is enabled by default and your information will eventually end up in the hands of third parties.

 Also, you should know that all browsers (especially Google Chrome), have options to set your cookies according to your privacy preferences.